-Foreign currency gains (losses), net fluctuated to a net gain of \$0.4 million and \$1.8 million for the three and six month periods of 2015, respectively, compared to a net loss of \$3.0 million and \$8.7 million for the same periods in 2014.
-The fluctuations primarily reflect changes related to multiple currencies with the more significant changes related to the South African rand.
+Foreign currency gains (losses), net fluctuated to a net loss of \$0.2 million and a net gain of \$1.6 million for the three and nine month periods of 2015, respectively, compared to a net loss of \$0.5 million and \$9.2 million for the same periods in 2014.
+The fluctuations primarily reflect changes related to multiple currencies with the more significant change related to the South African rand.
 Seaboard operates in many foreign countries which are less developed than the U.S. The political and economic conditions of these markets, along with fluctuations in the value of the U.S. dollar cause volatility in currency exchange rates, which exposes Seaboard to fluctuating foreign currency gains and losses that cannot be predicted by Seaboard.
-Although Seaboard does not utilize hedge accounting, Seaboard does utilize foreign currency exchange contracts to manage its risks and exposure to foreign currency fluctuations primarily related to the South African rand and the euro.
+Although Seaboard does not utilize hedge accounting, Seaboard does utilize foreign currency exchange contracts to manage its risks and exposure to foreign currency fluctuations primarily related to the South African rand.
 Management believes gains and losses on commodity transactions, including the mark-to-market effects, of such foreign currency contracts relate to the underlying commodity transactions and classifies such gains and losses in cost of sales.
 All other gains (losses) on foreign currency exchange agreements are included in foreign currency gains (losses), net.